Cedar Ridge Elementary

 Our goal at Cedar Ridge Elementary is that all students have a successful and meaningful school experience which includes a learning environment that is challenging, safe, and enjoyable.
 To provide this experience, students will be expected to follow our school wide rules: BE RESPECTFUL, BE RESPONSIBLE, and BE SAFE.
 Students will be given instructions in the first days of school about these rules and what the expectations of these rules are in various settings.
 Classroom teachers will each have their own set of rules/ procedures which correlate with our school wide rules.

-The Principal 200 Club: The 200 Club also provides an element of positive variability to keep students motivated.
+The 200 club provides an element of positive variability to keep students motivated.
 It includes dynamic feedback, continually informing students and staff about who is following school rules.
 Students are never quite sure when they might be “caught” and recognized for good behavior.
-The backbone of the 200 club consists of a system of “All school rules” or expectations with additional positive behavior management systems.
-(Principal Briefcase, 21.)
+The backbone of the 200 club consists of a system of “All school rules” or expectations with a positive phone call made home to parents and a chance to be a part of our “Bingo” board Principal 200 club party.
+Parents will be notified via permission slip if their child is part of a “Bingo” and invited to participate in the 200 club party.

 In situations where a student has moved through their classroom discipline procedures to inappropriate or disruptive behavior which impacts learning and/or the safety of others, the following disciplinary actions may take place: